jermnelson/Colorado-Springs-Friends-Meeting-Website/2014/sixth-month/MinutesForMeetingForWorshipForBusiness.md

 1. Announcements

-    1. [Lisa][ListLister] mentioned that she will be out of state for the next business meeting.
+    1. [Lisa][LisaLister] mentioned that she will be out of state for the next business meeting.

     1. If people have donations to One Nation Walking, the Meeting will have